zsxkib/diffusion-pipe/README.md

 ## Windows support
 There are reports that it doesn't work on Windows.
 This is because Deepspeed only has [partial Windows support](https://github.com/microsoft/DeepSpeed/blob/master/blogs/windows/08-2024/README.md).
 However, at least one user was able to get it running and training successfully on Windows Subsystem for Linux, specifically WSL 2.
-If you must use Windows I recommending trying WSL 2.
+If you must use Windows I recommend trying WSL 2.

 ## Installing